 python_path should be the path of your python executable and name_of_enviroment can be anything you like to name your environment.

-To create, open your terminal and change your directory where you want to create a virtual environment.
+To create, open your terminal and change the directory where you want to create a virtual environment.

 #Output